firozansar/CleanArchAndroid/README.md

 ### Clean Architecture Description and Implementation

-This project uses MVI with Clean Architecture
+This project is my attempt to write a modular Android app using MVI Clean Architecture

 The architecture is based on Robert C. Martin's (Uncle Bob) original [Clean Architecture blog post](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and accompanying schematic diagram.
 It stresses a design which is based on inversion of control and enforcing inner layers knowing nothing about how they are being used in the outer layers.
 This is composed of 3 different layers: